austinlparker/deserted-island-devops/content/about.md

 title = "About"
 +++

-Deserted Island DevOps is a single-day virtual event, to be livestreamed on twitch.tv at an upcoming date.
+Deserted Island DevOps is a single-day virtual event, to be livestreamed on twitch.tv/oncallmemaybe on April 30th, 2020.
 All presentations will take place in the world of Animal Crossing: New Horizons.

 ## What?